 Within 10 working days of receipt, a site notice is affixed near to the application site and any neighbouring occupiers affected by the proposal are notified by individual letters.
 The notice and letters will advise where the proposals are available for inspection and inform you of the deadline by which comments should be submitted.
 This will normally be 21 days.

 During this period, the views of other statutory consultees or interested organisations will also be sought.
 The only exceptions to these arrangements are:

 - applications where we are not the determining authority

 Application case files can also be viewed via our Online Planning Register.

 Copies of application documentation are forwarded to all relevant Town/Parish Councils and local Ward Members (councillors).
 Liaison is maintained between the Case Officer and Ward Member throughout the life of the application.

-You can view planning applications via the planning search button above or via our self-service PCs which are located at the following locations:-
+You can view planning applications via the planning search button above or via our self-service PC which is located at the following location:-Town HallBank RoadMatlockDerbyshireDE4 3NN

 Copies of application documentation may be purchased (subject to copyright provisions) and will be provided either directly by us or via the applicant/agent on payment of appropriate copying charges.

 Our practice is to negotiate, where appropriate, improvements to applications in order to improve the quality of the development.
 Where following the initial publicity, changes are made to the proposal which are of significance, those persons who have made representations will be re-notified by letter.